-Clear Roadmap: A detailed roadmap for the modernization strategy keeping in mind the current environment is of paramount importance.
-A detailed project plan, business and technical priorities paves way for a effective transformation.
+Clear Roadmap: A detailed roadmap for the mainframe modernization strategy keeping in mind the current environment is of paramount importance.
+A detailed project plan, business and technical priorities paves way for an effective transformation.

 Target Architecture: A clear formulation of target architecture deployable on open systems that will reduce cost of ownership and increase agility is another major factor.

 Current Cost vs. Estimated Cost Savings analysis: Making estimates in terms of Cost savings in lines with the current costs and ROI, selection of hardware and software platform choices and costs relevant there to are some of the critical factors that need to be considered before implementation.

 Holistic Mainframe Modernization Solution: A holistic approach to mainframe modernization which will include the data migration, re hosting, GUI / web enablement is what will yield the anticipated business outcome.

 Organizations that do not transcend towards IT modernization are bound to lose out on the competitive edge.
 A mainframe modernization strategy is what is required for an efficient transformation in addition to the host of evaluation criteria such as maintainability, Vendor Lock in, Complexity, Cost of Migration and Time to Market.